comp-medchem/LigExtract/README.md

 ## Running LigExtract

-1. Add path to LigExtract/ligextract directory to $PATH
+1. git clone LigExtract into your home directory

 2. cd into your working directory.
 This is where all PDBs will be downloaded and processed.
 This directory must contain a file with a name following the format